NordPass vs Dashlane: Which One's Better?

 Data storage

-Dashlane allows users to store unlimited passwords for free and offers premium subscription plans with no password storage limitations as well.
+Unlike Dashlane, NordPass does not limit the password storage depending on paid or free subscription.
+Dashlane allows users to store up to 25 passwords for free, but offers premium subscription plans with no password storage limitations.
 However, if you want to upload encrypted files to secure notes, like documents or passport scans, you get 1 GB of storage space with a premium plan.

-NordPass also doesn’t limit password storage neither in its free version nor in the premium packages.
-Similarly, you can secure an unlimited number of notes, credit card details, etc. The only inconvenience is that data files can only be uploaded if you download a separate NordLocker app.
+NordPass doesn’t limit password storage neither in its free version nor in the premium packages.
+Similarly, you can secure an unlimited number of notes, credit card details, etc. The only inconvenience is that File Attachment feature is available with Premium or Family plans.
+There’s also a limit of 50 attached files per item, with a maximum file size limit of 50MB.

 Privacy policy